shelly-tools/shelly-script-examples/SHELLY_MJS.md

 emulate_dimmer_button.js: Remote Control for Shelly Dimmer
 ===
 This script is intended to remote control a Shelly Dimmer / Dimmer2 and emulates the locally connected button. short_press = on/off toggle, double_press = on with 100% brightness, long_press cylce between dimming and brightening.

+delayed_on_off.js: Delayed on with auto off example
+===
+This script adds a X seconds delayed on and turns the relay off after 5 seconds.
+Values for on and off can be configured.